inasafe/inasafe/docs/source/developer-docs/platform_windows.rst

    (3) Place the above PYTHONPATH command before the final line that launches QGIS!

+   (4) The exact path used will vary on your system - check in your eclipse plugins folder for "org.python.pydev.debug_<some date> to identify the correct path.

 To initiate a remote debugging session, add the settrace() directive to your source file and then start the python remote debugging service from the PyDev